Woods Lamp Tinea Versicolor

 Wood's lamp by aseem from www.slideshare.net

+This will be examined under a microscope.
 The dermatologist will hold the wood's lamp about 4 or 5 inches from the affected skin.
 Scrape off a bit of the skin.
-If the patient has tinea versicolor, the affected skin appears yellowish green in color when looked at with this lamp.